Conditional vs. Marginal Proportions: What’s the Difference?

 ✅ Use conditionals to compare groups and spot patterns

-- Forgetting that conditional proportions always add to 100% across the row/column
+- Make sure your conditional proportions add up to 100% across the condition variable.

 📌 Try It Yourself